Clearing Up the Confusion on Earthenware, Stoneware, and Porcelain Materials.

 There are five basic types of stoneware.
 Each of the stoneware categories is:

-- Traditional Stoneware is a dense and usually inexpensive body that is opaque and can be any color.
-When broken, it will break into a conchoidal or stony looking fracture.
+• Traditional Stoneware is a dense, usually inexpensive, opaque body that can be any color.
+When broken, it will break into a conchoidal or stony-looking fracture.

-- Fine Stoneware is made from carefully selected, prepared, and blended stoneware raw materials.
+• Fine stoneware is made from raw materials that are carefully selected, prepared, and blended.
 It is usually used to produce tableware and art ware.

-- Chemical Stoneware is a stoneware that is used specifically in the chemical industry.
+• Chemical Stoneware is a stoneware that is explicitly used in the chemical industry.
 The stoneware would be resistant to chemicals or other substances.

-- Thermal Shock Resistant Stoneware is stoneware that has certain materials added to it to enhance the stoneware body’s thermal shock resistance.
+• Thermal Shock Resistant Stoneware has certain materials added to it to enhance the stoneware body’s thermal shock resistance.

-- Electrical Stoneware is stoneware made specifically to use for electrical insulators.
+• Electrical Stoneware is stoneware made specifically for use for electrical insulators.

 Like earthenware and stoneware, porcelain is also a ceramic material made by heating clay at a high temperature.
 The porcelain material is fired at a higher temperature than the other two clays and techniques.